Gabito meets Pacifica . . .

 7. When did Pacifica last have audited net assets at the balance sheet date?
 That was 30Sep2012, $495 924.
 It was wiped out by the FY2013 loss of $2 824 046.

-Finally, a worrying development has been instigated by the new bookkeepers, NETA, the National Educational Telecommunications Association.
-They’ve chosen, no doubt with the agreement of the PNB Chair, to make the balance sheet less transparent: current liabilities are no longer disclosed (FY2017 auditor’s report, p.
+Finally, a worrying development has been instigated by the new bookkeepers & accountants, NETA, the National Educational Telecommunications Association.
+They’ve chosen, no doubt with the agreement of ED Jackson, to make the balance sheet less transparent: current liabilities are no longer disclosed (FY2017 auditor’s report, p.
 4).
+[The policy was repeated in the FY2018 financial statements.]
 It means that Pacifica’s high degree of illiquidity is concealed from view.
 A silly manoeuvre, not least because anyone wanting that figure will simply be prudent, with every chance of over-estimating the illiquidity.
 D’oh!

-Not being prudent but crude, one can estimate the effects of both the DN! write-off & the ESRT/FJC debt adjustment, the latter giving a liquidity ‘bounce’ by stripping rent payable out of current liabilities, & dumping (temporarily) the FJC debt, due 2Apr2021, into non-current liabilities.
+Not being prudent but crude, & using the financial statements effectively not deemed fair by the auditors, one can estimate the effects of both the DN! write-off & the ESRT/FJC debt adjustment, the latter giving a liquidity ‘bounce’ by stripping rent payable out of current liabilities, & dumping (temporarily) the FJC debt, due 2Apr2021, into non-current liabilities.

-9. The $625 235 deficit of the aggregated permanently-restricted donor endowment fund.
+9. $625 235 deficit (audited) of the aggregated permanently-restricted donor endowment fund . . .
 This consists in five separate funds created by donors who gave in good faith, with the correlate of Pacifica promising that the specified donor instructions would be respected at all times by Pacifica officers.

 Pacifica has never stated orally or in writing (a) whether this deficit violates donor instructions, (b) why this deficit was allowed to arise, (c) who authorised the deficit, & its subsequent augmentation, (d) what the money was spent on, & (e) what is the plan to eliminate the deficit, & by which date.
 Successive sets of directors have been in office during this period, with no evidence of fiduciary responsibility being exercised.